uptycslabs/terraform-aws-org-integration/README.md

 After AWS Master Account is integrated with Uptycs, any AWS Child accounts under Organization are automatically integrated (More on this later).

+## Prerequisites

+- Requires Terraform version >= 1.2.0
+- The user should have Admin access on the master account
+- Every child account in the organization should have OrganizationAccountAccessRole role.
+Please carefully set up this role in each child account before beginning the integration process.
+- When applicable, S3 Bucket for CloudTrail should be owned by the Master account

 ## Resources created by this module

 * IAM Role in master account.
 The role has following policies attached